2024 Guide: The Cost of a New Roof - Top 7 Roofing Materials Compared

 Steel Metal Roof

 Steel roofing is the most popular material used for metal roofing products.
 Steel metal is galvanized steel that is hot dipped or coated in a zinc coating.
-Steel is less costly and can be as effective and efficient as the other metal materials that are available.
+Steel is less costly than aluminum and can be as effective as the other metals available.

 The steel most commonly used for roofing comes in 24 gauge, 26 gauge, and 29 gauge.
 Don't get fooled, unlike aluminum, the lower the number the thicker the steel metal roofing will be.